-Major-Plus players may only play on Major-Plus or Major teams.
+Major-Plus players may only play on Major-Plus or Major teams in their same age group.
 Players who have no Major or Major-Plus team in their region OR players who are determined not to be Major-Plus caliber by SSUSA may request an exemption in writing.